Clergy: Catholic Church

 Canon Law indicates (canon 207) that "[b]y divine institution, there are among the Christian faithful in the Church sacred ministers who in law are also called clerics; the other members of the Christian faithful are called lay persons".
 This distinction of a separate ministry was formed in the early times of Christianity; one early source reflecting this distinction, with the three ranks or orders of bishop, priest and deacon, is the writings of Saint Ignatius of Antioch.

 Holy Orders is one of the Seven Sacraments, enumerated at the Council of Trent, that the Magisterium considers to be of divine institution.
 In the Catholic Church, only men are permitted to be clerics.

 In the Latin Church before 1972, tonsure admitted someone to the clerical state, after which he could receive the four minor orders (ostiary, lectorate, order of exorcists, order of acolytes) and then the major orders (subdiaconate, diaconate, presbyterate, and finally the episcopate), which according to Roman Catholic doctrine is "the fullness of Holy Orders".
 Since 1972 the minor orders and the subdiaconate have been replaced by lay ministries and clerical tonsure no longer takes place, except in some Traditionalist Catholic groups, and the clerical state is acquired, even in those groups, by Holy Orders.
 In the Latin Church the initial level of the three ranks of Holy Orders is that of the diaconate.
 In addition to these three orders of clerics, some Eastern Catholic, or "Uniate", Churches have what are called "minor clerics".

 Members of institutes of consecrated life and societies of apostolic life are clerics only if they have received Holy Orders.
-Thus, unordained monks, friars, nuns, and religious brothers and sisters are not part of the clergy.
+Thus, unordained monks, friars, nuns, and religious brothers and sisters are not part of the clergy or an "intermediate" group.